joao404/Profibus_STM32F1_Slave/Rust/README.md

-# Stm32f1_rust_can
+# Profibus DP Stm32f1 slave
-Short example for usage of can with cortex-m-rtic 1.0.0 and stm32f1xx-hal 0.9.0
+Example code for usage of stm32f1 as profibus dp slave based on cortex-m-rtic 1.0.0 and stm32f1xx-hal 0.10.0

 Example for handling and flashing stm32f1 can be found at https://jonathanklimt.de/electronics/programming/embedded-rust/rust-on-stm32-2/. cargo build --release